legendare-algorithms/hardcore-predicate/README.md

 <pre>
 $ neofetch
  <a href='https://github.com/Legendary-Cynosure/Legendary-Cynosure'>✶         `.     `.  ,       ✦ </a>
- <a href='https://github.com/Legendary-Cynosure/Legendary-Cynosure'>              .--'  .._,'"-' `. </a>           hi, I'm Alex and I code.
+ <a href='https://github.com/Legendary-Cynosure/Legendary-Cynosure'>              .--'  .._,'"-' `. </a>           hi what's up human !
+I'm Alex and I code.
 I also pet cats, lift, and write research papers
  <a href='https://github.com/Legendary-Cynosure/Legendary-Cynosure'>            .    .'         `' </a>
  <a href='https://github.com/Legendary-Cynosure/Legendary-Cynosure'>            `.   /    ✶      ,'  </a>
  <a href='https://github.com/Legendary-Cynosure/Legendary-Cynosure'>              `  '--.   ,-"'"      </a>